Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 ![Spelling mistakes with signals](_media/spelling-mistakes-with-signals.png)

-By the way, make sure that such graphical information always offers adequate semantical meaning (if you are really curious and want to learn more about this, skip ahead and read [Semantics and their importance for accessibility](/knowledge/semantics/)).
+By the way, make sure to not just focus on the visual appearance but also on the underlying markup.
+It should provide adequate semantic information to clearly differentiate elements also on a non-visual level.
+(For more information take a look at [Semantics and their importance for accessibility](/knowledge/semantics/))

-## Text on images
+## Text images

-With text on images, we mean text that is printed on a rasterised image like JPG or PNG (like the example images in the text above).
-During rasterisation, text loses most of its inherent characteristics, so neither you can select it (and copy&paste it), nor is it machine-readable by default.

-In general, for text on images, the same rules apply like for "real" text.

-### Downsides to real text

-Keep in mind that an image's points per inch (PPI) value may vary, and scaling images up or down in a browser will also influence its display size.
-Furthermore, do not forget to set the displayed text as the image's alternative text (`alt` attribute), so blind people can perceive it.

-In addition to this, compared to "real" text, placing text on images has some more downsides:

-- It does not scale as well because it tends to pixelate.
-    - To address this issue, consider supplying an image of higher resolution (so it can be scaled up without quality loss to some degree).
-- Changing foreground and background contrast and color combinations is hardly possible, but desired by some users (like visually impaired ones).
-- It cannot be replaced by the user with a custom font (for example a dyslexia-friendly one).
-- It does not reflow and can lead to horizontal scrolling, especially when zoom is applied to the website.
-- It is much heavier in file size and triggers an additional server request; as such it slows down rendering.

-Alas, we recommend not to use text on images.
-The usage of pure text images can be seen as a relict of older days where custom fonts could not easily be included and styled as needed.
-Nowadays, please use custom fonts and CSS styles if possible.
+With “text images”, we mean rasterised text that is part of an pixel-based image like a JPG or PNG.
+In general, the contrast requirements for “real” text also apply for text on images.
+Excluded is incidental typography on pictures which isn’t meant to convey important information (e.g. as decoration or as part of a scene).

+As an aside: Due to the many limitations of text images in terms of flexibility, usability and file size we generally recommend against using it.
+However, if you *have* to use text images make sure that the displayed text is set as the image’s alternative text (`alt` attribute) so that it is accessible for screen reader users.